Skip to main content

 When you adopt specific lifestyle changes, you are actively influencing your body’s internal biochemistry.
 These are not passive activities; they are direct interventions with measurable effects on your neurological health.
 For example, the consumption of omega-3 fatty acids, found in high concentrations in wild salmon and flaxseeds, provides the literal building blocks for neuronal cell membranes, ensuring their flexibility and integrity.

 This structural support facilitates more efficient signaling between brain cells.
-At the same time, the potent antioxidants found in berries and leafy greens directly neutralize free radicals, unstable molecules that cause and damage cellular machinery, including in the brain.
+At the same time, the potent antioxidants found in berries and leafy greens directly neutralize free radicals, unstable molecules that cause oxidative stress and damage cellular machinery, including in the brain.

 Physical activity offers another layer of targeted intervention.
 Aerobic exercise, such as brisk walking or cycling, has been shown to increase cerebral blood flow and stimulate the production of BDNF.
 This protein is instrumental in neurogenesis, the creation of new neurons, particularly in the hippocampus.
 Strength training complements this by improving insulin sensitivity.